 CRNAs must be able to communicate clearly and effectively with surgeons and the surgical support team, as well as with patients and their families.
 A calm and reassuring manner is one way to inspire trust in patients, who may be apprehensive about surgery, as well as the surgical team.

-Because salary potential may vary depending on location, education and experience, prospective job candidates are encouraged to conduct independent research to determine earning potential.
+Because salary potential may vary depending on location, education, employer, experience and other factors, prospective job candidates are encouraged to conduct independent research to determine earning potential.

 CRNAs can practice in many different healthcare settings, from surgery centers to birthing centers, offices of plastic surgeons and podiatrists, to public health clinics and military hospitals.
 Due to the nature of anesthesia, they are highly responsible for patient safety and their work can be stressful.
 Because of their high degree of education and skill, CRNAs work with autonomy and often receive professional respect.